AmitKadosh1/Build-New-Dataset-And-Classify-Faces-By-Using-Transfer-Learning/README.md

 Figure 2: Face Recognition. (a) The original image, (b) The image in gray scale, (c) Face recognition performed by the Cascade Classifier algorithm, (d) Cropping the face from original image and resize to 256x256.

   #### Improving Face Recognition Algorithm by Rotation
   Unfortunately, we noticed that the algorithm we described does not give good enough results - there are many images in which it fails to recognize faces.
 We delved into the images and found that the algorithm has more difficulty in images in which the faces are slightly rotated.
 In Figure 3 in the top row of images, you can see the result of the basic algorithm for the two images on the left - the algorithm did not find the face in both images.
 Following the importance of this algorithm in our case, in a situation where every image is important, we decided to improve the algorithm - we implemented a cyclic process to rotate the image by 15 degrees at each step.
 In Figure 3 in the bottom row of images, you can see the result after our improvement - the improved algorithm manages to recognize the face in both images.
 The improved algorithm provides about a 20% improvement in facial recognition.
-It's just a lot in this project.

 ![Default](./examples/examples3.jpg)
 <p align="center">
   Figure 3: (a) Original images, (b) Results of facial recognition algorithm – it can be seen that no faces are received in this case, (c) Results of  improved algorithmm – it can be seen that the new algorithm find the two faces in the image.